Puneeth0094/Machine-Learning-A-Z/README.md

 # Machine-Learning-A-Z
-All algorithms (Regression and Classification) executed in jupyter notebook
+All Machine algorithms (Regression and Classification) executed in jupyter notebook from data preprocessig to Advance Machine algorithm like XGboost